 Elements of effective employee newsletters

 To write effective company newsletters, the following elements should be taken into account:

 - Content relevance.
-All email newsletters should be written to serve a purpose.
+All email newsletters should be written to serve a purpose, including employee newsletters.
 So mix and match the content with the above-mentioned objectives.
 At the same time, readers shouldn’t feel that they wasted their time reading (and acting on) your email.
 Or the email marketing engagement will plummet a few newsletters in.

 - Format and presentation.
 Adopt a consistent format to make newsletters familiar and easy to read/digest for everyone.
 It’s handy to keep a similar layout, style, and overall presentation for internal newsletters.
 Use a fixed but flexible email template.
 Why not do some grid-style planning on it?
 Getting it right once will save a lot of time and effort.

 - Tone of voice and style.
 Your tone of Voice and style to use depend mostly on what the company or organization stands for and sounds like.
 It’s important to pick a style that suits the company.
 Hitting the right tone will also make your newsletters engaging and appealing.A company like Red Bull might want to pick a different tone than a Starbucks, and these differ quite dramatically from a law firm, non-profit, or governmental, for instance.
 It can be light-hearted or more stern and formal.
 We often speak about company culture, a company newsletter is a tangible “representative” of said culture.